thayton/thayton.github.io/_drafts/eygbl.md

         job_search_id = self.get_job_search_id(tss_token)
 ```

-Now that we've got our `job_search_id` value from the first request, we're ready to move on and see how the second XHR request is generated.
+Now that we've got the `job_search_id` value from the first request, we're ready to move on and see how the second XHR request is generated.
 [As shown earlier](#first_request) in the code bound to the Search button, the job_search_id value from the response is passed as the argument
 to `loadSearchResults`: